senad96/TransformRobustness/README.md

 # TransformRobustness

-This is the repository of my master thesis.
+This is the repository of my master thesis "On the Sesitivity and Uncertainty of Convolution Neural Networks to Adversarial Perturbations".
+Here [] you can read the paper.
 Code will be available asap.